2006–07 Cincinnati Bearcats men's basketball team

 The 2006–07 Cincinnati Bearcats men's basketball team represented the University of Cincinnati during the 2006–07 NCAA Division I men's basketball season.
-The team played its home games in Cincinnati, Ohio at the Fifth Third Arena, which has a capacity of 13,176.
-They are members of the Big East Conference and were led by first year head coach Mick Cronin.
+The team played its home games in Cincinnati, Ohio, at the Fifth Third Arena, which has a capacity of 13,176.
+The Bearcats are members of the Big East Conference and were led by first-year head coach Mick Cronin.
 The Bearcats finished the season 11–19, 2–14 in Big East play.